1973: Brandeis University, BA (Hons.), English and American Literature

 - (ed.
 With Paula Bain) Reliving Our Days: Brindabilla Clients Write Their Life Stories (Baptcare, 2017)

-(The latter two volumes are based on two series of life writing workshops for people living with dementia that myself and Baptcare occupational therapist Paula Bain ran in 2014 and 2016 respectively at Baptcare’s Brindabilla Day Centre.
+(The second and third volumes above are based on two series of life writing workshops for people living with dementia that myself and Baptcare occupational therapist Paula Bain ran in 2014 and 2016 respectively at Baptcare’s Brindabilla Day Centre.
 They include essays about the project along with client narratives.)